lcvgit/refsdev/docs/compiler/tasking/cm16c.md

-# Altium TASKING for M16C
+# TASKING for M16C

 ## Identification

 `__CM16C__`

-:   Identifies the compiler as Altium TASKING for M16C.
+:   Identifies the compiler as TASKING for M16C.

 `__TASKING__`

-:   Identifies the compiler vendor as Altium TASKING.
+:   Identifies the compiler vendor as TASKING.

 ## Versioning

 `__VERSION__`

-:   An integer for the version of the Altium TASKING for M16C compiler, which is encoded as a decimal integer with the general form of **_ABBB_**~10~, where:
+:   An integer for the version of the TASKING for M16C compiler, which is encoded as a decimal integer with the general form of **_ABBB_**~10~, where:

     - **_A_**~10~ is the major version; and
     - **_BBB_**~10~ is the minor version.